 The Amazon contains roughly one third of the world’s remaining tropical rainforest, an area the size of the United States west of the Mississippi.

 It stores some 120 billion tons of carbon, and about half of all the annual rainfall, trillions of tons of water, is transpired (think of a whole forest exhaling) by the forest back into the atmosphere.
 This affects rainfall as far away as Texas.

-Scientists are concerned that if more rainforest is cleared, lower rainfall, combined with climate change-related drought could rapidly turn much of the remaining forest into savanna, releasing massive amounts of carbon into the atmosphere and accelerating global warming.
+Scientists are concerned that if more rainforest is cleared, lower rainfall, combined with climate change-related drought could rapidly turn much of the remaining forest into savanna.
+That would release massive amounts of carbon into the atmosphere and accelerate global warming.

 After years of destruction, hope

 Until recently, the preservation of this vast rainforest – not to mention the existence of hundreds of indigenous people and a large percentage of the planet’s plant and animal species – looked like a hopeless cause.
 That’s because, starting in the late 1960s, Brazil began cutting down and burning forest at an alarming rate.

 To date, it has cleared 18 percent of the original Amazon – an area the size of France.